tbereau/auto_martini/README.md

 Auto_MARTINI
 ============
 ***
-*Author:* Tristan Bereau (Max Planck Institute for Polymer Research, Mainz, Germany)
+*Original author:* Tristan Bereau (Max Planck Institute for Polymer Research, Mainz, Germany)
 *Created:* 2014

+*Modified by:* Andrew Abi-Mansour
 ***
 Automated MARTINI mapping and parametrization of small organic molecules.
+This is the 2nd version of the code, which has been ported to Python 3, extended to large molecules, and parallelized for shared-memory systems.

 ## Publication
 For a detailed account of the software, see: